Belle Epoque Hotel Victoria in Kandersteg: A Classic Swiss Stay for Oeschinensee Hiking

 It’s not the most modern stay—but for location, space, and overall experience, it delivers where it matters.

-It’s a short train ride—but not a random stop.
-We specifically wanted to hike Oeschinensee and try the rodelbahn.
+But it wasn’t random—we specifically wanted to hike Oeschinensee and try the rodelbahn.

-Birds chirping, fresh air coming through the windows, and church bells ringing at the top of the hour.
+The mornings stood out the most—fresh mountain air, quiet surroundings, and church bells ringing at the top of the hour.

 Why We Booked This